-- 4.1.2 Responding to a disclosure reporting procedures - 1.
-Using the London Sport Incident Referral Form (Appendix 6) make a full and factual hand written record of what had been said, heard and/or seen without delay.
-You should ensure that confidentiality should be maintained on a strictly 'need to know' basis and relevant documents stored in a secure location, - 2.
-Report any concerns that may indicate abuse to the Designated Lead Safeguarding Officer immediately who will report the concerns directly to the Children's Services or Police who will advise on the action to be taken, including advice on contacting parents.
+4.3 Responding to a disclosure - reporting guidelines

+- 1. Using the London Sport Incident Referral Form (Appendix 5) make a full and factual hand-written record of what had been said, heard and/or seen without delay.
+You should ensure that confidentiality should be maintained on a strictly 'need to know' basis and relevant documents stored in a secure location. - 2.
+Report any concerns to the Designated Lead Safeguarding Officer immediately who will report the concerns directly to the Statutory Agency, who will advise on the action to be taken, including advice on contacting parents.
 The person reporting the concerns must ensure the Incident Referral Form is completed and forwarded to the London Sport Designated Lead Safeguarding Officer.
-If Children's Services are involved then a copy of the form should be sent to the case officer at the Children's Services within 24 hours of the telephone report, - 3.
-If you cannot contact the Designated Lead Safeguarding Officer or their Deputy report your concerns immediately to Children's Services or Police who will advise you appropriately.
+If Statutory Agencies are involved then a copy of the form should be sent to the case officer at the Agency within 24 hours of the telephone report, - 3.
+If you cannot contact the Designated Lead Safeguarding Officer or their Deputy report your concerns immediately to Statutory Agencies who will advise you appropriately (See Appendicies).
 Should wish to seek expert advice to help you decide on the best course of action you can contact the NSPCC Helpline on 0808 800 500 or Child line on 0800 1111. - If the concerns are about the Designated Lead Safeguarding Officer, you must report your concerns to London Sport CEO.
-If they are unavailable report your concerns directly to the Police, who will advise on the action to be taken including advice on contacting parents, - Inform the Designated Lead Safeguarding Officer as soon as possible (if he/she is not the subject of the concern) who must also receive a copy of the information you have recorded, - Confidentiality should be maintained on a strictly 'need to know' basis and relevant documents stored in a secure location,
+If they are unavailable report your concerns directly to the Statutory Agency, who will advise on the action to be taken including advice on contacting parents, - Inform the Designated Lead Safeguarding Officer as soon as possible (if he/she is not the subject of the concern) who must also receive a copy of the information you have recorded, - Confidentiality should be maintained on a strictly 'need to know' basis and relevant documents stored in a secure location.